-The minor in English language is for all students pursuing other majors who are interested in the nature of language, the tool of communication that makes us human.
-It provides training in linguistic analysis and enhances students' cross-disciplinary interests in language-related issues.
+The minor in English language is for non English language and literature students who are interested in the nature of language, the tool of communication that makes us human.
+It provides training in linguistic analysis and enhances students' crossdisciplinary interests in language-related issues.